-- You will have a lot of fun and exciting stories to live and remember afterwards.
+- You will have lots of fun and exciting stories to live and remember afterwards.

 What are some good points to remember?

-- Check with your embassy/travel agency if you need a visa to any of the countries you want to visit.
+- Check with your embassy/travel agency if you need a visa for any of the countries you want to visit.
 (Be out in good time for this.)

-- Check if you need to make specific reservations of seats for any of the distances you are travelling.
+- Check if you need to make seat reservations when you travel.

 - Make appointments with friends you would like to meet at specific places you will be visiting.